Mel-M15/ShellCommands/README.md

 6. Selecting option 2 will execute the "cd" shell command - it will print the working directory
 7. Selecting option 3 will execute the "mkdir" shell command - it will create a new directory named 'NewDirectory' and this folder will be placed in the ShellCommands folder(this is where all the contents of this project are saved).
-8. Selecting option 4 will execute the "echo" shell command - it will prompt the user to enter a message (for example type 'Hello World!') and the message typed will be displayed back to the user using the echo command.
+8. Selecting option 4 will execute the "echo" shell command - it will prompt the user to enter a message (for example type 'Hello World!') and the message typed by the user will be displayed back to the user using the echo command.
 9. Selecting option 5 will execute the "type" shell command - it will prompt the user to enter the first file name of their choice (for example type 'file1'), then it will prompt the user to enter the second file name of their choice (for example type 'file2').
 These two files will be placed in the ShellCommands folder (this is where all the contents of this project are saved).
 The text: "This class is CS 540 Operating Systems" will be written to the file named 'file1' and the text "I am a student at